abdullah1065/NewsInsight/README.md

     pip install -r requirements.txt
     ```

-4. Add your API keys (e.g., LLM, scraping API) as environment variables or in a `.env` file.
+4. Add your `Groq API key` as environment variables or in a `.env` file.

 ## Usage